TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- for editor, the origin could just also be accessed as an independent transform
 		- so access_independent_transform -> access_independent_transforms
 		- con: more memory wasted? who gives a heck, though...

+- Game events log and chat
+	- In the same window
+	- ImGui or own GUI?
+		- We actually have some textbox code we can introduce later for chatting
+			- Better control over such an important feature

 - Windows back-port
 	- use non-multisampling fb configs on Windows